Gym Nutrition Tips: 5 Ways to Get More Out of Your Workouts

-1. Balance Your Macros.
 Social media influencers and headlines about diet trends may suggest that you limit or completely eliminate certain macronutrients, like carbs or fat.
-But the truth is that you need a balanced approach to nutrition to thrive.
+But the truth is that you need a balanced approach to thrive.
 You won’t see workout results unless you follow the guidance provided by professionals, like the experts at the International Society of Sports Nutrition (ISSN), Dietitians of Canada, or the Academy of Nutrition and Dietetics (AND).

-To determine the right ratio of each macro, follow USDA guidelines or pick up a copy of Macro Diet for Dummies to learn how to personalize your numbers for optimal performance.
+To determine the right ratio of each macro you can use the macro calculator or pick up a copy of Macro Diet for Dummies to learn how to personalize your numbers for optimal performance.

 Keep in mind that most workouts burn roughly 300-500 total calories—only about 200-300 more calories than you would normally burn if you had sat on the couch (depending on the amount of time involved).
 So, the calorie expenditure from exercise is usually lower than you might expect.
 A big meal could easily add up to 1000 calories or more, potentially putting you in a calorie surplus, which can cause unnecessary weight gain.